Jessie James Decker: Musical style and influences

 Decker co-wrote the majority of the songs on her debut album.
 The album is of a country-pop fusion genre, revealing her taste for not only country music, but pop and soul music as well.

 The beat for "Blue Jeans" was a recording of Decker stepping; this talent stems from her time on the step team at her school.
 Initially, she faced opposition for her soul music-inspired vocal runs when trying to get signed in Nashville.

 She has listed Christina Aguilera, Jessica Simpson, Bobbie Gentry, Janis Joplin, Shelby Lynne, and Shania Twain as her musical influences.
 She has said that she initially wanted a career similar to those of Gentry and Twain, who were signed to pop labels but found crossover success in both country and pop music.

 Personal life

 On June 22, 2013, Jessie married Eric Decker, an NFL wide receiver who at the time played for the Denver Broncos.

-In September 2013, it was announced that the couple was expecting their first child together.
-She gave birth to their daughter, Vivianne Rose, in March 2014 in Colorado.
-Decker gave birth to their second child, Eric Thomas II, in September 2015.

-Decker announced on October 9, 2017, that they were expecting a third child, another boy.
-She gave birth to their third child, Forrest Bradley, in March 2018.
+They have four children.